edhowland/barcampgr2018/stack_overflow/talk.md

 ## Approach #1: Accumulator Passing Style: APS

+Important Note: The following code will cause infinite loops if you supply the the fact function with a negative number.
+It is left to the reader to see why for themself.

 One way we can resolve this problem is to ensure that the call to our fact function is in tail position, resulting in automatic tail call optimization.